 We also verify that these norms are respected: today, on top of our regular inspections, 69% of our ateliers are audited by external and independent organizations.

-See below where our Fall-Winter 2021 collection was produced:
+See below where our Fall-Winter collection of 2022 was produced:

 The right quantities